Steady State Solution Mass Spring System

 is called the angular frequency .

-and the phase angle is determined by the two equations
+is determined by the two equations

 and